indexa-git/apis-documentation/currency-rates/documentation.md

 `https://api.indexa.do/api/rates`

+**Terms of Use**
+Refer to this link to read the Terms of Use: https://indexa.do/api-terms-of-use

 **Authentication**
 For this API usage you must pass a token for authentication.
 A token is a tool which allow us to obtain usage metrics and security features in order to keep this service up and running.